The Jungle: Publication history

-Five publishers rejected the work as it was too shocking.
-Sinclair was about to self-publish a shortened version of the novel in a "Sustainer's Edition" for subscribers when Doubleday, Page came on board; on February 28, 1906 the Doubleday edition was published simultaneously with Sinclair's of 5,000 which appeared under the imprint of “The Jungle Publishing Company” with the Socialist Party’s symbol embossed on the cover, both using the same plates.
+Five publishers rejected the work, deeming it too shocking for mainstream audiences.
+Sinclair was about to self-publish a shortened version of the novel in a "Sustainer's Edition" for subscribers when Doubleday, Page came on board.
+On February 28, 1906, the Doubleday edition was published simultaneously with Sinclair's.
+5,000 appeared under the imprint of "The Jungle Publishing Company" with the Socialist Party’s symbol embossed on the cover, both using the same plates.
 In the first six weeks, the book sold 25,000 copies.

-It has been in print ever since, including four more self-published editions (1920, 1935, 1942, 1945).
+It has been in print ever since, including four more self-published editions, in 1920, 1935, 1942, 1945.
 Sinclair dedicated the book "To the Workingmen of America".

 All works published in the United States before 1924 are in the public domain, so there are free copies of the book available on websites such as Project Gutenberg and Wikisource.

-Uncensored editions
+Editions based on serialized version

 In 1988, St. Lukes Press, a division of Peachtree Publishers Ltd, published an edition titled "The Lost First Edition of Upton Sinclair's The Jungle" based on the original serialized version of "The Jungle" as seen in "Appeal to Reason".
 This version was edited by Gene Degruson of Pittsburg State University, based on a correspondence regarding the novel found in the basement of a farm in Girard, Kansas.
 The book included an introductory essay by DeGruson detailing the process of how he "restored" the text.

 In 2003, See Sharp Press published an edition based on the original serialization of The Jungle in Appeal to Reason, which they described as the "Uncensored Original Edition" as Sinclair intended it.
 The foreword and introduction say that the commercial editions were censored to make their political message acceptable to capitalist publishers.

-Others argue that Sinclair had made the revisions himself to make the novel more accurate and engaging for the reader, corrected the Lithuanian references, and streamlined to eliminate boring parts, as Sinclair himself said in letters and his memoir American Outpost (1932).
+Others argue that Sinclair had made the revisions of the original text himself, to make the novel more accurate and engaging for the reader, to correct the Lithuanian references, and to streamline the text to eliminate parts that would not appeal to the public, as Sinclair himself said in letters and his 1932 memoir, American Outpost.